 So, can you reverse in 4-wheel drive safely without causing damage to your truck?
-You can reverse in 4-wheel drive without risk provided you are driving on a slippery surface with low traction.
-The rules of driving forward apply exactly the same when reversing.
+You can reverse in 4-wheel drive without risk provided you are driving on a low-traction surface.
+Driving forward while in 4WD is the same as reversing and the functionality inside the transmission and Transfer Case works the same in reverse.

-There are two perspectives you can approach the question.
-First, purely from a functionality point of view and the second perspective from a vehicle safety aspect where we potentially risk causing damage.
+Now, there are two ways you can approach this question.
+The first approach is purely from a functionality point of view and the second perspective from a vehicle safety aspect where we could potentially risk drivetrain damage.
 With that being said, there are certain situations where you should never reverse in 4-wheel drive mode.
 We will discuss this in more detail as well as how a 4-wheel-drive system functions.

 If you are interested in learning how to reverse safely, continue reading…